Provides files to download data as it existed for this dataset on previous dates.

 Important notes and usage information

-This additional dataset contains aggregate estimates of GVA constructed from those building blocks.
-We provided a range of additional geographic areas in common use across the UK and its constituent countries, as a service to avoid many users having to do this for themselves.
-We have also included some selected bespoke areas used in development of these data, to illustrate the flexibility of the building block method.
-For additional value to users, we have also provided labour productivity estimates (GVA per job filled) for towns, cities, and travel to work areas.
-These productivity estimates are consistent with our latest Regional and subregional labour productivity, UK bulletin
+We have included selected bespoke areas used in development of these data, to illustrate the flexibility of the building block method.
+We have also provided labour productivity estimates (GVA per job filled) for towns, cities, and travel to work areas that are consistent with our Regional and subregional labour productivity, UK bulletin.